 Last December, we hosted a discussion with industry leaders on COVID-19 and Vaccines, Return-to-Work, and the Economy.
-We were delighted to hear from some of Biospring's advisors: Sir John Bell, Katie Burke, and Dr. Peter B. Henry.
-We also enjoyed hearing from the Head of R&D from one of the world's largest pharmaceutical companies.
+We were delighted to host Dr. Jay Bradner, President of the Novartis Institutes for BioMedical Research (NIBR) and Biospring’s advisors Sir John Bell, Katie Burke, and Dr. Peter B. Henry.

 A few highlights from the hour-long discussion can be found below.